bduvenhage/Bits-O-Cpp/knapsack/README.md

 # Bits-O-Cpp knapsack test
 See post https://bduvenhage.me/algorithms/dynamic%20programming/2019/04/04/the-knapsack-problem.html

-To run check out the repo and do:
+To run, check out the repo and do:

 ```console
 cd Bits-O-Cpp/knapsack